superdevjohn-lab/Jump-Social-AI/README.md

    - Facebook: `https://your-app.vercel.app/api/auth/callback/facebook`
    - Add the Vercel domain to each provider’s authorized origins.

-5. **Set up Recall polling**
+5. **Set up Recall webhooks**
-   - In Vercel → Settings → Cron Jobs, create a job hitting `POST https://your-app.vercel.app/api/recall/poll` every 2 minutes.
-   - If you set `RECALL_POLL_SECRET`, add header `Authorization: Bearer <secret>` via the Cron UI.
+   - In the Recall dashboard, point the webhook URL to `https://your-app.vercel.app/api/recall/webhook`.
+   - Add the same `RECALL_WEBHOOK_SECRET` you configured in Vercel so the route can validate requests.
+   - Once a meeting ends, Recall sends `recording.done` → we request an async transcript → Recall sends `transcript.done` → automations run automatically.

 6. **Deploy**
    - Push to the main branch (or trigger a Vercel deploy).
 Ensure `npm run build` succeeds in CI.